“Allow me to reintroduce myself / my name is HOV”. — Jay-Z

 Going back to what I’d talked about earlier, I didn’t do one job to plan for what my next job was going to be.
 I was living and learning in the moment and helping those around me succeed.

 And these experiences in life and professionally, formed like Voltron (or Power Rangers, whichever reference works), and helped me with my number one trait, the trait of any great designer:

 And that’s being able to connect with others personally on a relationship level, empathize, understand their needs, and help them fulfil their goals through design.

 You don’t have to care, or be friends, or always agree.

 Being able to navigate through this stuff is the trait which makes you a design thinker.
 That’s why we say something is done ‘by design’, even if it’s not a ‘designer’ that made it.

 Let’s be designers in thought.
-It’s what inspires us at Design Cofounders, and why we call ourselves a collective of makers, rooted in design.
+It’s what inspires us and why we call ourselves a collective of makers, not designers.

 This brings us as designers to design thinking, problem solving, critical thinking and analysis, and their application to help people innovate, create and make things happen.